THE FOGMOVIE REVIEW

 And folks need to solve this problem because the 100th anniversary of Antonio Bay will be celebrated tonight.
 All the folks of the town will gather together out of civic pride and give reverence and respect to the people who founded and enriched Antonio Bay.
 That's a lot of potential victims!

 By all accounts, including Director John Carpenter's own admission (read it here), the original cut of THE FOG was a disaster.
-It was so bad, in fact, that John actually considered packing it up and walking away from directing forever.
+It was so bad, in fact, that John actually considered packing it up and walking away from directing forever2.
 That sounds familiar, in fact, to how James Cameron felt about his work directing PIRANHA II.
 What is it about having the initials J.C. and coming back from the brink?

 When all the editing was done, THE FOG was crap.
 It wasn't scary, it was heavy handed, even its own creators hated it.
 What to do?
 They largely remade the entire film in just one month.
 What happened then?
 Was it a better movie?
 Well, when I was a kid watching THE FOG in theaters, I had no appreciation for it.
-It was no HALLOWEEN, let me tell you, and after just seeing SCANNERS, the scary-gore bar (as opposed to boring gore alone) had been raised.
+It was no HALLOWEEN, let me tell you, and after just seeing SCANNERS, the scary-gore bar (as opposed to boring gore alone) was raised.

 How do I feel now, all these years later, watching the DVD release?